 Today I am going to write some small reviews of the best DIY miniature dollhouse kits on the market and compare them.
-Some are still produced, others became vintage or collector’s items.
+Some are still produced, and others have become vintage or collector’s items.

-So if you quickly would like to know what kind and brands of kits there are on the market still, then this would be an oversight of the top ones (in my opinion).
+So if you would like to know what kinds and brands of kits there are on the market still, then this would be an oversight of the top ones (in my opinion).

-Our 5 Favorite DIY Miniature Dollhouse Kits On The Market.
+Our 7 Favorite DIY Miniature Dollhouse Kits For Adults On The Market.

 Here’s a video of one of the kits from Robotime that I made myself.